 Tip 1: Mitte - Discover Berlin's sights with the new U5 line

-Since 4 December, the new U5 line has been taking you on a sightseeing tour of Berlin's historic centre.
+Take the new U5 line on a sightseeing tour of Berlin's historic centre.
 Simply join in and get off at your leisure: At every stop Berlin invites you to stroll through the festively illuminated city, for example around the town hall, the Reichstag, the Museum Island, the Berlin Cathedral or the Nikolai Quarter.
 If you want to go a little further out, you can take the U5 underground to the zoo or the Gardens of the World.

 2. Friedrichshain-Kreuzberg - The experimental heart of Berlin